CCBDA-UPC/Assignments-2025/Lab04.md

 response.css("a").extract_first()
 ```

-To find the "search path" you may want to use Google Chrome, find the URL, inspect the code and use the search bar at the botom of the code to match the path.
+To find the "search path" you may want to use Google Chrome, find the URL, inspect the code, and use the search bar at the bottom of the code to match the path.

 ### Scrapy custom spyders